Heinkel He 112: Design and development

 In the early 1930s, the German authorities started placing orders for new aircraft, initially training and utility aircraft.
 Heinkel, as one of the most experienced firms in the country, received contracts for a number of two-seat aircraft, including the He 45, He 46, and He 50.
 The company also worked on single-seat fighter designs, which culminated in the He 49 and later with the improved He 51.
 When the He 51 was tested in combat in the Spanish Civil War, it was shown that speed was far more important than maneuverability.
-The Luftwaffe took this lesson to heart and started a series of design projects for much more modern aircraft.
+The Luftwaffe took this lesson to heart and started replacing its He 51s in the fighter role with the Bf 109.

 In October 1933, Hermann Göring sent out a letter requesting aircraft companies consider the design of a "high-speed courier aircraft" – a thinly veiled request for a new fighter.
 Each company was asked to build three prototypes for run-off testing.
-By spring 1935, both the Arado and Focke-Wulf aircraft were ready, the BFW arriving in March, and the He 112 in April.
+By spring 1935, the Arado and Focke-Wulf aircraft were ready, the BFW arriving in March, and the He 112 in April.

 In early May 1934, despite Germany being under a prohibition from the development of new military aircraft, the Reichsluftfahrtministerium (RLM) issued a request for a new single-seat monoplane fighter under the guise that the proposal was for creating a new 'sports plane'.
 The Technisches Amt outlined specifications, for the supply of a new fighter aircraft, those submissions for the competition had to meet certain characteristics, including; a) having an all-metal construction, b) having a monoplane configuration, c) having retractable landing gear, d) be capable of achieving a top speed of at least 400 km/h at an altitude of 6000 m, e) endure ninety minutes at full throttle at 6000 m f) reach an altitude of 6000 m in seven minutes and have a service ceiling of 10000 m g) be able to be fitted with a Junkers Jumo 210 engine h) be armed with either two 7.92mm fixed machine guns or one 20mm cannon and i) have a wing loading of less than 100 kg/m2.

 In February 1934 three companies, Arado, Bayerische Flugzeugwerke (BFW), and Heinkel were awarded contracts to develop prototypes for the competition, with a fourth company, Focke-Wulf, being awarded the contract more than six months later in September 1934.
 The prototypes that were eventually submitted for the competition were the Arado Ar 80, Focke-Wulf Fw 159, Heinkel He 112, and Messerschmitt Bf 109.
 Heinkel had begun development of its submission in late 1933 in anticipation of the announcement.
 At the helm of its design project were the Günter brothers, Siegfried and Walter, designers of the He 111, who were then working on the design for the He 112.
 The first prototype had its first flight in September 1935.